sAjibuu/Upload_Bypass/README.md

 Required Arguments:
-  -r, --request_file <REQUEST_FILE>    Provide a request file to be proccessed -E, --extension    <EXTENSION>       Forbidden extension to check (ex: php)
+  -r, --request_file <REQUEST_FILE>    Provide a request file to be proccessed -E, --extension    <EXTENSION>       Forbidden extension to check (ex: php) -A, --allowed      <EXTENSION>       Allowed extension (ex: jpeg) - Optional - if not set the program will auto-detect the extension

   Choose only one from the options below:
   -s, --success      <MESSAGE>         Provide a failure message when a file is uploaded (ex: File was uploaded successfully)